rhianeKobar/guildedRoseTechTest/README.md

 - Write tests for new item.
 - Modify UpdateQuality method to include new item conditions.
 - Update README.md.
-- Refactor the gildedRose class to have a new method processItem.
+- Refactor 1: refactor the gildedRose class to have a new method processItem.
 This allows the owner of the Guilded Rose to add new types of items and set the contraints for them.
+- Refactor 2: Move the item class to a new file and test it.

 ## Assumptions